ArsCodeAmatoria/romulus/README.md

 ## Hidden Features

 The site contains a special page dedicated to the Dream Consciousness Theory, which explores consciousness as a fractal field across higher dimensions.
-To access it, click on the wheat icon (🌾) in the top navigation.
+To access it, click on the popsicle icon (🍦) in the top navigation.

 ## License